University Philosophical Society: 20th century

 The Irish War of Independence began shortly after the beginning of 1919, public and political will to remember those lost during the war was weak.
 This meant that the names of many more members of the society who were also killed during the First World War went unrecorded by the society.

 The Second World War, had a lesser effect on the society, though one notable President of the early 1940s was lawyer, Nigerian independence activist and Supreme Court Chief Justice Udo Udoma.

+In 1953, the society held a centenary celebration, commemorating its "First Hundred Years".

 Dublin University Elizabethan Society ("The Eliz")

-The first female students were admitted to the college in 1904, however they were unable to join any of the student societies that existed at the time.
-In response to this the Dublin University Elizabethan Society (more commonly known as The Liz and later, The Eliz) was founded in 1905 by the first woman student of the university Isabel Marion Weir Johnston.
-The society was a female-only debating society, having sent teams to the Irish Times National Debating Championship from relatively early in the competitions history.
-It also hosted many debates, paper discussions, group discussions and the Eliz Garden Party (within Fellow's Square) which was considered one of the social highlights of Trinity term in the college.
-Each year the society welcomed esteemed guests to speak on topics regarding the history, the societal limitations of women and feminism.
+The first female students were admitted to the college in 1904; however, they were unable to join any of the student societies that existed at the time.
+In response to this, the Dublin University Elizabethan Society (more commonly known as The Liz and later, The Eliz) was founded in 1905 by the first woman student of the university Isabel Marion Weir Johnston.
+The society was a female-only debating society, having sent teams to the Irish Times National Debating Championship from relatively early in the competition's history.
+It also hosted many debates, paper discussions, group discussions and the Eliz Garden Party (within Fellow's Square), considered one of the social highlights of Trinity term in the college.
+Each year the society welcomed esteemed guests to speak on topics regarding the history, the societal limitations of women, and feminism.
 These included such guests as Ninette de Valois, dancer and founder of The Royal Ballet, who visited in late 1964 to celebrate the society's 60th year.

-The society had its rooms in No.6 (now House 6) in Parliament Square, housing many amenities for female students within the college, including one of only a handful of female toilets on the campus.
+The society had its rooms in House 6 in Parliament Square, housing many amenities for female students within the college, including one of only a handful of female toilets on the campus.

-As mentioned in the following section, over the years there had been great debate within both the University Philosophical Society and the Dublin University Elizabethan Society regarding a merger of both societies into one.
+Over the years there were numerous debates within both the University Philosophical Society and the Dublin University Elizabethan Society regarding a merger of both societies into one.
 There was strong individual opposition within both societies however, with a vote in 1968 by the Eliz rejecting a merger.
 However, in 1981 the Dublin University Elizabethan Society merged with the University Philosophical Society, which vastly increased female membership and increased debating within the society.

-Today as a symbolic gesture, the highest ranking female officer of the Phil is accorded the honorary title of President of the Elizabethan Society.
+Previously, the highest ranking female officer of the Phil was accorded the honorary title of President of the Elizabethan Society as a symbolic gesture but beginning in 2024, elections were held to elect the Chair of the 119th session.